Zachary1607/Expense-Tracker-Application/README.md

 # Expense Tracker Application

-A full-stack expense management application developed using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-The application helps users manage income and expenses, monitor spending patterns, and maintain financial records through an intuitive dashboard.
+A full-stack Expense Tracker web application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+The application enables users to manage income and expenses, organize financial records, and gain insights into spending patterns through an interactive dashboard.

+---

+## About

+Expense Tracker is designed to simplify personal finance management by providing an easy-to-use platform for recording, categorizing, and analyzing financial transactions.
+The project demonstrates the integration of frontend and backend technologies within a full-stack web application.

+---

 ## Features

 * User Authentication and Authorization
 * Add, Edit, and Delete Expense Records
-* Categorize Transactions
+* Transaction Categorization
 * Dashboard with Financial Overview
 * Expense Analytics and Reporting
 * Responsive User Interface
 * REST API Integration
 * MongoDB Database Management

+---

 ## Tech Stack